Graphic Packaging Holding Company's (GPK) Stock: A Long-Term Performance Analysis

 KeyBanc Capital Markets gave a rating of “Underweight” to GPK, setting the target price at $17 in the report published on January 18th of the previous year.

-During the last 5 trading sessions, GPK rose by +0.78%, which changed the moving average for the period of 200-days by +20.98% in comparison to the 20-day moving average, which settled at $23.89.
-In addition, Graphic Packaging Holding Company saw 10.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GPK fell by -4.20%, which changed the moving average for the period of 200-days by +15.13% in comparison to the 20-day moving average, which settled at $23.93.
+In addition, Graphic Packaging Holding Company saw 7.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading